ecamel1/youtube-projects/NetNinja-React/blog/README.md

 {/* Filter the resuable component's prop */}
 <BlogList blogs={blogs.filter((blogs) => blogs.author === "Me")} title="Blogs By the author of ME" />
 ```
+## Hooks
+useState - Allows the change of state on data
+useEffect - Runs code on every render